AaYuSh11233/Brefify/README.md

 - Adding support for voice input and output
 - Expanding the AI capabilities to include translation and text analysis
 - Improving the UI/UX based on user feedback and usage patterns
-- This extension is not suitable for google searches as of now and some web apps only suitable for webpages,websites,weblinks in future in future i am planning to fix these issues.
+- This extension is not suitable for google searches as of now and some web apps only suitable for webpages,websites,weblinks in future we are planning to fix these issues.

 ## Get in Touch